ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Inner Sanctum Rooms.md

 "I am actually writing this LAST postcard sitting at my desk at home.
 I suppose I should put forth the extra effort and drop it in the mail for consistency, but I am tempted to save the postmaster a trip as it will just wind up here once again to join the other seven, which I am please to report were all waiting for me on my desk safe as can be.
 Flipping through them has reminded me of the many friends I made and lessons learned along the way, and as I look back one truth shines brighter than the others:

-Air travel is much better than se
+Air travel is much better than sea travel.

+Herbert

+P.S.
+Remind Anne to replace the books I lost.
 "

 # Room 3